loanBRNT/hpp_jointtrajcontrol/README.md

 The repository also provides a **Dockerfile** which allow you to have a base image already tested to run those packages on a separated container from the rest of your code.
 See [Docker Integration](#docker-integration) for more details.

-⚠️ ***WARNING*** : These packages are thinked to be used with panda arm *fer* (franka emika research) or *fr3* (franka research 3) in the ADREAM environment.
+⚠️ ***WARNING*** : These packages are thinked to be used with panda arm *fer* (Franka Emika Research) or *fr3* (Franka Research 3) in the ADREAM environment.
 To use on differents robots or environment, you need to change loaded URDF and SRDF and modify the `extractRobotConfig` function in utils.py.

+❗ ***INFORMATION*** : To control robot in real time, you need to have other ros2 node launched and a Joint Trajectory Controller activated.

 ## Usage